dynatrace-oss/terraform-provider-dynatrace/docs/resources/automation_workflow.md

 - `actor` (String) The user context the executions of the workflow will happen with
 - `description` (String) An optional description for the workflow
+- `guide` (String) Informational guide text for the workflow
+- `hourly_execution_limit` (Number) Maximum number of executions per hour.
+Default is `1000`
+- `input` (String) Workflow-level input parameters as JSON.
+These parameters are available to all tasks in the workflow
+- `is_deployed` (Boolean) Defines whether this workflow is deployed and active, or kept as a draft.
+An undeployed workflow is not billed and its automatic trigger will not be running.
+Default is `true`
 - `owner` (String) The ID of the owner of this workflow
+- `owner_type` (String) The type of the owner.
+Possible values are `USER` and `GROUP`
 - `private` (Boolean) Defines whether this workflow is private to the owner or not.
 Default is `true`
+- `result` (String) The result of the workflow
 - `trigger` (Block List, Max: 1) Configures how executions of the workflows are getting triggered.
 If no trigger is specified it means the workflow is getting manually triggered (see [below for nested schema](#nestedblock--trigger))
 - `type` (String) The type of the workflow.
 Possible values are `STANDARD` and `SIMPLE`.
 Defaults to `STANDARD`.
 Workflows of type `SIMPLE` are allowed to contain only one action